A worldbuilding checklist is an ideal tool for anyone looking for more structure when it comes to the process of making a fantasy world.

 Here are some tips on how to create your own worldbuilding checklist:

-If you’re looking to develop your fantasy world, or simply want to define it better, one of the best ways to achieve that is by using questionnaires.
+If you’re looking to develop an entire world, or simply want to define it better, one of the best ways to achieve that is by using questionnaires and worldbuilding prompts.

 You may think this isn’t important, but it is.
 Little details show your reader that the world is alive.
 That people exist within it.
 And key to showing these myriad lives are the things we enjoy in our own lives—foods, drink, the games we play to kill time or for entertainment.